Max Kepler Preview, Player Props: Twins vs. Rockies

-Max Kepler -- hitting .325 in his past 10 games -- will be in action for the Minnesota Twins against the Colorado Rockies, with Ty Blach on the hill, on September 29 at 8:10 PM ET.
+Max Kepler and his .435 on-base percentage over his past 10 games (103 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Colorado Rockies and Matt Koch on September 30 at 8:10 PM ET.

-In his previous appearance, he reached base in all four of his plate appearances (4-for-4) against the Athletics.
+In his most recent game, he went 1-for-2 with a double and an RBI against the Rockies.

 Sportsbook Promo Codes